 The outsourcing phenomena and the rentacoder model suggest that, in a limited way, developers are merely interchangeable commodities doing piecework.
 Perhaps the supply and demand curve has flipped in favor of software consumers.
 But clearly these signal a new zeitgeist in this industry, where the artists and process devotees of yore are replaced by a flood of cheap and reasonably-competent programmers.

 What do you think?
 How will rentacoder and offshoring change our business and careers?
-Are you taking any steps to insure your career?
+Are you taking any steps to ensure your career?

 (Side note: Join me at the Embedded Systems Conference at the dreadful hour of 7:15 Tuesday morning, March 30th, for a Shop Talk where we'll discuss "The Future of Engineering in an Offshoring Economy.")